cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 				- The thing itself may be divided, or its value. (n)
 			- **ARTICLE 1080.**
 			  collapsed:: true
-				- Should a person make a partition of his estate by an act inter vivos, or by will, such partition shall be respected, insofar as it does not prejudice the legitime of the compulsory heirs.
+				- Should a person make a partition of his estate by an act inter vivos, or by will, such partition shall be respected, insofar as it does not prejudice the legitime of the [[compulsory heirs]].
 				- A parent who, in the interest of his or her family, desires to keep any agricultural, industrial, or manufacturing enterprise intact, may avail himself of the right granted him in this article, by ordering that the legitime of the other children to whom the property is not assigned, be paid in cash.
 (1056a)
 			- **ARTICLE 1081.**
 			  collapsed:: true